carsonmulligan/ML_Research_Reading_Prompt/README.md

         <Style>
             <Part1>
                 Provide a conceptual or mathematical representation of the topic, including equations or pseudo-equations if relevant.
+                Include a complete English reading of the equation after the "where" statements, explaining the function fully in words.
             </Part1>
             <Part2>
                 Provide an ASCII illustration or step-by-step text diagram explaining the concept.